AlexanderBerthon/RandomStringApp/README.md

 # RandomStringApp
 Random String Generator App

-User can control the length of the string between 8-20 characters User can control what character sets are included in the string
+Length of the string can be adjusted to be between 8-20 characters

+User can control what character sets are included in the string
  - lower case alphabetical characters
  - upper case alphabetical characters